Trump-Kim Singapore summit venue is set

 Sanders said Monday the meeting will take place at 9 a.m. local time on June 12 (9 p.m.
 ET on June 11).

-The red-shingled, colonial-style Capella is a five-star hotel on the Sentosa island, which boasts several resorts, hotels, two golf courses and a theme park.
+The red-shingled, colonial-style Capella is a five-star hotel on Sentosa Island, which boasts several resorts, hotels, two golf courses and a theme park.

 US and North Korean officials considered several other hotels in Singapore as potential locations for the summit, which will be the first meeting between a US and North Korean leader.